gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Change C++ and C compiler implementations (GCC and VisualCpp) so that only a single sources file is compiled per execution
     * Create a single compiler options file to reuse for compiling all source files
     * For each source file specify the source file name and the output file name on the command line
-* Make the generated object file include the project-relative path to the source file
+* Ensure that the generated object files differentiate source files with the same name (and different path)
-    * For a source file that is located within the project directory, use the project relative path
+    * Given a source file, calculate the hash of the path of the directory containing the sourcefile
-    * For a source file that is located outside of the project directory, use the absolute path to the source file, appropriately escaped
+    * Generate the object file into: <task-output-dir>/<hash-of-directory-that-contains-the-source-file>/<source-file-name>.o
 * Update `OutputCleaningCompiler` with knowledge of the new source->object file mapping

 If we are inspired by CMake, the output file rules would be: